Anton Durcovici: Childhood and education

 Anton Durcovici was born on 17 May 1888 as the second of two children in Bad Deutsch Altenburg to Franz Durcovici (1858-5 February 1893) and Maria Mittermeier; he was baptized in the Assumption church on the following 21 May.
 He left for the Kingdom of Romania together with his widowed mother and his brother Franz; the three settled in Iași in 1895.
 His father had died from acute tuberculosis in 1893.
 His father contracted this as a result of his time as a soldier back in the 1878 Bosnian campaign.

 His mother sought work as a washerwoman and as a seamstress.
-His mother's aunt named Österreicher (who became widowed in 1895) lived in Iaşi where she owned a restaurant.
+His mother's aunt named Österreicher (who became widowed in 1895) lived in Iași where she owned a restaurant.
 In 1894 she invited her niece to help her with her work so she moved herself and her two children there.
 In 1895 he began school and learnt the Romanian language.
-From 1896 to 1898 he lived in Ploieşti where he and his brother attended school and in 1898 relocated to 81 Izvor Street in the nation's capital.
+From 1896 to 1898 he lived in Ploiești where he and his brother attended school and in 1898 relocated to 81 Izvor Street in the nation's capital.

 From 1898 Durcovici attended the S. Andrei high school (1898–1901) that the Brothers of the Christian Schools in Bucharest managed and it was there that he met the Benedictine monk Lucius Fetz who became impressed with Durcovici and his academic results.
 He attended the S. Iosif school from 1901 to 1906.
 On 25 May 1899 he received his Confirmation from the Archbishop of Bucharest Francisc Xaveriu Hornstein.
 He became an altar server at this time and attended morning Mass before being given a snack and sent to school.
 It was not long until Fetz interceded to the Archbishop of Bucharest who admitted him to ecclesial studies on 1 September 1901.
 On 23 October 1906 he received his diploma from Fr.
 Augustin Kuczka after passing his baccalaureate which listed subjects such as Greek and mathematics.
 He mastered the Romanian and Greek languages but also studied Hungarian in addition to the traditional Italian language and Latin; he also studied the French language.